noriakis/software/docs/stana/01-importing.md

 `stana` is aimed to import the metagenotyping results of various pipelines.
-The package is designed primarily for `MIDAS` and `MIDAS2`, which outputs the gene abundances by default.
+The package is designed primarily for `MIDAS` and `MIDAS2`, which outputs the gene copy numbers by default.
 Note that the slot name `snps` here refers to just the variable, and not to reflect the actual meaning.

 ```r